smgbx/Image_Captioning/README.md

 #### Preparation
 There are two helper notebooks used for preparing the data:<br>
 [GetFlickerImagesFeatures](https://github.com/smgbx/Image_Captioning/blob/main/GetFlickerImagesFeatures.ipynb) - This notebook is used for generating the image features from the dataset using a modified version of the InceptionV3 image classification model.
-These features are then saved to a file and are be used to train the model. <br>
+These features are then saved to a file and are used to train the model. <br>
 [CleanFlickerDescriptions](https://github.com/smgbx/Image_Captioning/blob/main/CleanFlickerDescriptions.ipynb) - This notebook is used to clean and preprocess the list of descriptions.
 These descriptions are loading into a dictionary in which the key is the image id, and the value is a list of associated captions.<br>

 #### Evaluation